What's Going Around in Santa Fe?

 What illnesses are going around in Santa Fe, New Mexico right now?

-Based on New Mexico state surveillance data (which covers Santa Fe), flu activity is high, RSV is high, COVID-19 is moderate, and New Mexico has reported 12 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Santa Fe area, flu activity in New Mexico is low, RSV is high, COVID-19 is moderate, and New Mexico has reported 12 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Santa Fe right now?

-Flu activity in New Mexico (which includes Santa Fe) is currently high with 5.1% ILI.
+Flu activity in New Mexico (which includes Santa Fe) is currently low with 1.6% ILI.
 The trend is declining, which is good news.
 See the New Mexico flu page for weekly trend charts.

 Does Santa Fe have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows New Mexico state-level surveillance, which is the most reliable available indicator for the Santa Fe area.
-The Community Health Snapshot below shows Santa Fe-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows New Mexico state-level surveillance, which is the most reliable available indicator for the Santa Fe area right now.
+The lower community-context section adds slower Santa Fe-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Santa Fe.

 Local Health Signal is not affiliated with the CDC or any government agency.
 Data is provided for informational purposes only and is not intended for clinical decision making.
 See our methods page for details on data sources and limitations.